JonathanGrossman/python_basics/04_data_types.md

 ## Sequence

-The sequence data types splits into two main subtypes: list and tuple.
+The sequence data types splits into three main subtypes: list, tuple, and range.
 Lists and tuples are used to group data together.
+Range is used to return a sequence of numbers.

 A list is a collection of data that is ordered, changeable, and indexed by position.
 You declare that something is a list by wrapping it in square brackets and separating the values using commas.